andrasq/node-qibl/README.md

 Remove the named file or directory.
 If directory, removes all its contents too.

+### filename = tmpfile( [options] )

+Create a new empty temporary file for exclusive use and return its filename.
+The file is guaranteed not to have existed before the call, and will be automatically removed when the process exits (by normal exit, SIGTERM or SIGHUP).
+The filename is constructed by concatenating the directory name, core filename, a six-character random suffix, and filename extension.
+If the file cannot be created an error is thrown.

+Options:
+- `dir` - name of the directory to hold the file, default `/tmp`
+- `name` - core filename without the leading path separators, default `node-tmpfile-`
+- `ext` - filename extension to append, default `''` empty string

+    const filename = qibl.tmpfile();
+    // => "/tmp/node-tmpfile-wp3tio"

 ### globdir( dirname, templateOrRegex, callback(err, filepathArray) )

 Recursively walk the directory looking for files matching the pattern, and return to the